Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 The right side features the on/off button and a contrast thumbwheel for the display.
 The device has no LED or speaker / buzzer to indicate its state.
 It's completely mute.

 ![](/Pictures/Lapochee_bottom.jpg)
 The bottom shows the communication port with the mobile phone.
-It's not a common plug, I have no idea what it is for the moment.
+It's not a common plug, I have no idea what it is for the moment (see next for closer picture without the cap).

 ![](/Pictures/Lapochee_rear_2.jpg)
 The back side shows the battery compartment and a 3 positions stand.
 Not sure why the stand is longer than the device itself.
 Design I guess.
 The camera was probably thought to be conspicuously shown hanging from a shirt pocket.
 I have no shirt to try.

 ![](/Pictures/Lapochee_rear_open.jpg)
 PDZ43 is Mitsubishi factory name of the LaPochée module.
-Surprisingly, it is reference as 71PDZ43 on the [original packaging](/Pictures_from_auction_sites/Aucfan_packaging_4.jpg)
+Surprisingly, it is reference as 71PDZ43 on the [original packaging](/Pictures_from_auction_sites/Aucfan_packaging_4.jpg).

 ![](/Pictures/Lapochee_2xAAA_batteries.jpg)
 The device is supposed to work with 2xAAA batteries which was a very fancy norm before the flooding of market with shitty lithium batteries.
 Because yes, we were yet able to use AAA rechargeable batteries (and reuse them elsewhere) in these old times.